Updated with posted changes: January 27, 2017

 We compile lists for communications and marketing purposes.
 We will provide that information to NRA affinity partners who we believe provide goods and/or services that might be useful to NRA members.
 Contracts with these companies require them to keep the member information strictly confidential and prohibit them from using it for any other purpose.
 You may ask us to remove you from the lists by: (1) emailing from our Contact Us page; (2) calling us at 1-800-672-3888; or (3) writing to us at National Rifle Association of America, 11250 Waples Mill Road; Fairfax, VA 22030.
 We do not provide member information to telemarketers, mailing list brokers, or other companies that are not offering NRA-endorsed services or benefits.
 Third parties do not collect personally identifiable information about the online activities of individuals who visit NRA sites.

 The NRA online network utilizes a standard technology called a "cookie" to collect information about how our sites are used.
 Cookies are small strings of text stored on your computer's hard drive by a Web server.
 For example, session cookies identify your computer during a particular session to track the items you have placed in your "shopping cart" during a visit to our online stores.
-Please note that if you choose to decline cookies, you may not be able to access certain interactive features and services offered on NRA sites.

 We collect and analyze traffic on our websites by keeping track of the Internet Protocol (IP) addresses of our visitors.

 You may be asked to provide different types of personal information, including your name, date of birth, email address, mailing address or telephone number.
-Particular services may require additional information such as your billing address, credit card number and expiration date.
+Particular services may request storage of additional information such as your billing address, credit card number and expiration date.
 For example, we may ask for information to process your membership application, facilitate an online store purchase, or register for one of our events.
 There are also optional opportunities for you to share your preferences and interests.

 We also use your information to send you notices in the mail or by email about special member benefits, discounts and offers.
 If you do not wish to receive mailings, you can: (1) opt out of email lists immediately by following the instructions at the bottom of each email; (2) email us using our Contact Us page, (3) call us at 1-800-672-3888; or (4) write to us at National Rifle Association of America, 11250 Waples Mill Road; Fairfax, VA 22030.